-As straight individuals, we can’t demand to be drawn with great detail and precision, while simultaneously grossly caricaturing the LGBT community.
-Their hearts are as vast as our own, and their stories filled with all the nuance and complexity that we have experienced in ours.
+As cis-hetero individuals, you can’t demand to be drawn with great detail and precision, while simultaneously grossly caricaturing the LGBTQ community.
+Their hearts are as vast as your own, and their stories filled with all the nuance and complexity that you have experienced in yours.

-They are choosing to be the most honest, authentic versions of themselves.
+They are choosing to be the most honest, most authentic, healthiest versions of themselves.
 They are choosing to be led by the unfiltered direction of their hearts, just as you and I are.
 They are choosing to relent to the things that in all of our lives, never can be chosen.

-The only relevant choices for straight Christians, are whether or not we will treat the LGBT community as fully complex, intelligent, emotionally intricate human beings, and whether or not we will be willing to examine both our personal opinions and our theology accordingly.
+The only relevant choices for cisgender-heterosexual Christians, are whether or not we will treat the LGBTQ community as fully complex, intelligent, emotionally intricate human beings—and whether or not we will be willing to examine both our personal opinions and our theology accordingly.